Y Llais

 Y Llais (The Voice) is a Welsh-language singing reality competition television series.
 It premiered on S4C on 9 February 2025.
-Based on the original Dutch singing competition The Voice of Holland and part of The Voice franchise.
-The show is presented by Sian Eleri.
+Based on the original Dutch singing competition The Voice of Holland and part of The Voice franchise, it has aired two series and aims to find currently unsigned singing talent (solo or duets) contested by aspiring singers, drawn from public auditions.
+The show is originally presented by Sian Eleri.
+The winners receive the opportunity to record and release a professionally produced single, along with industry exposure and support from established Welsh artists and producers.
+The winners of each series have been: Rose Datta and Carrie Sauce.